 When we were preparing to open our doors for business 20 years ago, we studied the technology landscape of the translation localization market and quickly realized the necessity of investing in robust Translation Memory (TM) tools.
-Since then, we rarely process projects that don’t leverage the use of these tools.
+Since then, we rarely process projects that don’t leverage the use of these tools to utilize translation document preparation.

 In a previous blog, we wrote about the essential parts of a robust translation memory tool.
 Here we explain why it is important that these parts operate correctly and efficiently.